prep-gh/flowcrypt-docs/content/guide/setup/install.md

 {{ "settingup/flowcryptbrowserextensionapprove" | screenshot }}

-If this is your very first time using FlowCrypt, you will be presented with two choices (if you already set up FlowCrypt before and now you are doing it again on a second device, see [Setting up FlowCrypt on another device](another-device) instead):
+If this is your very first time using FlowCrypt, you will be presented with two choices

+{{site.data.alerts.callout_info}}
+If this is not your first time setting up FlowCrypt on this account, you may see a recovery prompt instead.
+See [Setting up FlowCrypt on another device](another-device.html).
+{{site.data.alerts.end}}

 {{ "settingup/setupflowcryptnewencryptionkey" | screenshot }}